huggingface/datasets/docs/source/processing.rst

 Let's take an example with a fast tokenizer of the 🤗transformers library.

-Firsst install this library if you haven't already done it:
+First install this library if you haven't already done it:

 .. code-block::